Trapezoidal Rule Calculator

 Trapezoidal rule is a numerical integration process that is used to find the estimated value of the definite integral function in a bounded region.
 This method is specifically used to find the area under a graph by dividing it into subintervals.

-Trapezoidal rule is the extension of the Reimann sum because it provides a more accurate solution of your given function without error than using the Reimann sum rule.
+Trapezoidal rule is the extension of the Reimann sum because it provides a more accurate solution of your given function without error using the Reimann sum rule.

 Formula of Trapezoidal Rule:

-The formula of a trapezoidal rule is a continuous function f(x) over an interval [a,b] that divides the area into n smaller sections such as:
+The formula of a trapezoidal rule is a continuous function f(x) over an interval [a, b] that divides the area into n smaller sections such as:

 $$ \int_a^b f(x) dx \approx \frac{\Delta x}{2} [f(x_0) + 2f(x_1) + 2f(x_2) + 2f(x_3) + f(x_4)] $$

-• f(x) is the definite function
+• f(x): the definite function

 How to Calculate the Trapezoidal Rule?